+Possible Questions for Reflection during Activity.
 How are you going to use this information in your practice with young children?

-How do educators:

-• Identify what brings the children joy and how they relate to others and to the environment around them?

-• Support inclusion by considering each child's capabilities rather than focusing solely on his or her needs and challenges?

-How can you support the team or yourself to focus on children's capabilities rather than their challenges?
+Points to Ponder for Pedagogical Leaders: How do educators: Identify what brings the children joy and how they relate to environment around them? others and to the Support inclusion by considering each child's capabilities ra on his or her needs and challenges? ather than focusing solely How can you support the team or yourself to focus on children'their challenges? s capabilities rather than